Tungetyt/plot-prospector/README.md

    `DATABASE_HOSTNAME=localhost` instead

 2. Run `pnpm run docker:build`
-3. Open up http://localhost:3000 in a web browser.
+3. Open up http://localhost:3000 in a web browser (preferable Chrome, (Firefox is slow to hot reload)).
 The application should be fully functional at this point
 4. Run `pnpm install`
 5. Run `pnpm run prisma:local:generate-types`